-For side sleepers, a body contour option will be the best comforting.
-They will need pressure relief around the hip and shoulder area to avoid pain developing during the night rest.
+For side sleepers, a body contour option will be the best comfort.
+They will need pressure relief around the hip and shoulder area to avoid pain during night rest.
 That will mean if you are a side sleeper, you should go for a softer option.
 On a scale of 10, the firmness should be around 4-6/10.

 As a back sleeper, you should look for a mattress to provide an ideal alignment for your body.
 Perfect alignment means that your body develops in a straight line from your head’s back through your shoulders to your hip.
 If a mattress is too soft, it lets your hips sink too deep into the mattress that will lead to lower back pain.
 A firm one will prevent reaching a relaxed state by generating unnecessary tension in the shoulder and the back.
 If we look at the scale of 10, where 6.5 is the medium-firm option, back sleepers will reach the maximal comfort with a firmness level of 5.5-7/10.

 The stomach sleeping position is far from ideal, and it is best to try to get used to another sleeping style if possible.
 If you cannot sleep otherwise, it is best to find a mattress that can distribute your body’s weight evenly and is not too soft to let you sink in deeply because it will result in lower back pain.
 What you are looking for is a firm mattress that can lift your hips to the level of your shoulders.
-On a scale of ten, this will be a mattress with a comfort level of 7-9/10.
+On a ten scale, this will be a mattress with a comfort level of 7-9/10.

 If you are changing your sleeping position continuously and not stick to one of them, you will need a mattress with a little of everything.
-A mattress that could provide you the required support, the ideal alignment and the desired comfort is a medium-firm mattress of about a 6.5/10 comfort level on a scale of ten.
+A mattress that could provide you the necessary support, the ideal alignment, and the desired comfort is a medium-firm mattress of about a 6.5/10 comfort level on a scale of ten.